friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
 Automatic geoip blocker for Linux based on a whitelist for a specific country.

+Suite of bash scripts with easy install and uninstall, focusing on reliability and fault tolerance.
 Fetches, parses and validates an ipv4 subnets whitelist for a given country, then blocks incoming traffic from anywhere except whitelisted subnets.
+Implements automatic update of the whitelist.
 Uses iptables.
-Implements multiple layers of fault tolerance and recovery.
-Suite of bash scripts with easy install and uninstall.

 ip/subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
 RIPE appears to store ip lists for countries in other regions as well, although I did not check every country in the world.